-A stroke is a type of “attack” that occurs in the brain.
-It is caused when blood flow to any one area of the brain is blocked, or cut off.
-As a result, brain cells suffocate, and the areas of the body that are controlled by that part of the brain are gravely affected.
+Young Stoke: A stroke can happen to anyone: young or old, healthy or sick individuals.
+It is important to recognize the signs of a stroke, and take action fast.
+A stroke is an “attack” that occurs in the brain and blocks or cuts off blood flow to any one area of the brain.
+As a result, brain cells suffocate and that gravely affects the areas of the body controlled by that part of the brain.
 Strokes are the fifth leading cause of death in the United States.
 Every year, approximately 800,000 people experience a stroke.
 Strokes are often associated with older adults, especially those who smoke or have high blood pressure.
 The truth is, a stroke can happen to anyone, including younger, healthy individuals.
 It is important to recognize the signs of a stroke, and take action fast.

 What is a Young Stroke?

 Strokes are on the rise in younger individuals.
 Approximately 15% of the 800,000 strokes that happen each year occur in younger adults, and even teens.
-In the past 10 years, that has been a 44% increase in the number of younger people being hospitalized for strokes.
+In the past 10 years, the number of younger people with strokes increased 44%.

 But why is this happening?
 Some doctors are attributing the rise in young stroke to similar risk factors for older adults, such as diabetes, high blood pressure, poor diet and obesity.
 For some of the young adults who suffer strokes, theirs have been attributed to things such as congenital heart defects or injuries to the arteries found in the neck.
 Even minor injuries can cause a serious problem.
 Other factors for young stroke may include things such as hormonal birth control, pregnancy, migraines, dehydration, infections, and heart disorders.